21 Analysis of Kinetics Data from a PFR

 • In each residuals plot, the points will scatter randomly about zero (the horizontal axis), and no systematic deviations will be apparent.

-This approach, commonly referred to a differential data analysis, is completely analogous to differential analysis of BSTR data.
-The one significant difference is that to use differential data analysis with PFR data, the reactor must have been operated differentially when the data were generated.
-The mole balance given in Equation 21.8 is used.
-As noted in Chapter 19, the approximate mole balance is often linearized and the analysis is performed using linear least squares.
-In most cases, differential analysis is less accurate than analysis using a response function or a linearized integrated mole balance.
+This approach, commonly referred to as differential data analysis, is completely analogous to differential analysis of BSTR data.
+The one significant difference is that to use differential data analysis with PFR data, the reactor must have been operated differentially when the data were generated as described above.
+The approximated mole balance given in Equation 21.5 is typically linearized and the analysis is performed using linear least squares often in a spreadsheet.
+In most cases, differential analysis is less accurate than the other methods of analysis.
 Since differential data analysis was illustrated in Chapter 19, it is not repeated in the examples of this chapter.

 21.5 Examples